common-workflow-language/common-workflow-language/draft-3/userguide-intro.md

 ## What is CWL?

-CWL is a standard way to describe command line tool and connect them together to create workflows.
-CWL enables you to write portable tools and workflows that can run in a variety of platforms that support the CWL standard.
+CWL is a way to describe command line tools and connect them together to create workflows.
+Because CWL is a specification and not a specific piece of software, tools and workflows described using CWL are portable across a variety of platforms that support the CWL standard.

 CWL has roots in "make" and many similar tools that determine order of execution based on dependencies between tasks.
-Unlike "make", CWL provides strong isolation between tasks and requires that you list all your inputs and outputs explicitly.
-This allows CWL tools to be portable across different platforms and makes CWL well suited for describing large-scale workflows in cluster and cloud environments where many tasks are scheduled in parallel across many nodes.
+However unlike "make", CWL tasks are isolated and you must list all your inputs and outputs explicitly up front.
+This allows CWL implementations to take advantage of technologies such as Docker containers makes CWL well suited for describing large-scale workflows in cluster, cloud and high performance computing environments where tasks are scheduled in parallel across many nodes.

 ## Wrapping Command Line Tools